Nov 15, 2024

 How Frequently Is the Process Used?

 Budget reconciliation was established as an option by the Congressional Budget Act of 1974, and it was first used in December 1980.
-Reconciliation was then used in 17 of the next 41 years.
-Usually, reconciliation is only used once per year (if it is used at all) but there have been four years — 1982, 1986, 1997, and 2006 — in which more than one reconciliation bill was passed by Congress.
-All told, a total of 22 budget reconciliation bills have been enacted into law.
+Reconciliation was then used in 20 of the next 44 years.
+Usually, reconciliation is only used once per year (if it is used at all), but there have been four years — 1982, 1986, 1997, and 2006 — in which Congress passed more than one reconciliation bill.
+All told, 23 budget reconciliation bills have been enacted into law.

 TWEET THIS